 Plan to Buy Supplies in Europe

-Many travelers with kids agree, don’t pack more than you need and save that space for more important items.
+Many travellers with kids agree, don’t pack more than you need and save that space for more important items.
 Diapers and formula are important, but kids live at your destination.
 They need to buy supplies somewhere.
 Pack enough supplies to last the first few days, enough to get your barrings, and plan on replenishing once you get there.

 Decide on Stroller vs Carrier